wildonion/gem/README.md

 * complete graphql, redis and websocket routes setup for realtime streaming like chatapp and push notification, also add redis docker image inside the `docker-compose.yml`.

-* balance the loads between docker services and images using `k8s` on `AWS` cloud.

-* CI/CD configuration files based on the latest commits.
+* balance the loads between docker services and images using `k8s` on `AWS` cloud also CI/CD configuration files based on the latest commits.

 * all TODOs inside the app